 This section will answer more of your questions about restoring deleted messages.

 Can I get my texts from my cell phone carrier?

-In most cases no, and there’s good reason for that.
-Although your carrier probably does store your messages on a server somewhere just in case they’re ever needed for law enforcement, most employees won’t have access to them.
-Your texts are your private messages and therefore it isn’t likely that someone would be able to access them, even someone who works for a cell phone carrier.
+In most cases, no. And there’s a good reason for that.
+Although your carrier probably does store your messages on a server somewhere if they’re ever needed for law enforcement, most employees won’t have access to them.
+Your texts are your private messages, and therefore it isn’t likely that someone would be able to access them, even someone who works for a cell phone carrier.

-Based on experience there isn’t even an option in the employee’s system to review text messages let alone send them to you.
-However, in some cases it may be possible for you to obtain your text messages through a subpoena and court hearing.
+Based on experience, there isn’t even an option in the employee’s system to review text messages, let alone send them to you.
+However, it may be possible for you to obtain your text messages through a subpoena and court hearing in some cases.

 Are deleted messages gone permanently?

-In most cases yes.
-If you delete your messages and there is no backup then your messages are certainly gone for casual everyday users.
-But, in some situations they may be recovered by law enforcement or another agency.
+In most cases, yes.
+If you delete your messages and there is no backup, your messages are certainly gone for casual everyday users.
+But, in some situations, they may be recovered by law enforcement or another agency.